Alan Averill

-Alan Averill (a.k.a.
-A.A.
-Nemtheanga; born 26 August 1975) is an Irish musician most notable for his vocal duties for the folk/black metal band Primordial.
-He has also participated in several side projects, including Void of Silence, Blood Revolt, and Twilight of the Gods.
+Alan Maurice Averill (born 26 August 1975), also known as A.A.
+Nemtheanga, is an Irish musician best known as the lead singer of the pagan black metal band Primordial.
+He has also participated in several side projects, including Dread Sovereign (doom metal), Blood Revolt (war metal), and Twilight of the Gods (heavy metal).

 Life and career

 Averill was raised in Sutton on Dublin's Northside and attended Mount Temple Comprehensive School.
 Averill joined Primordial in August 1991 after seeing an advertisement posted by the band in a local music store.

 He was the vocalist for the doom metal band Void of Silence and sung on the band's third album, Human Antithesis, before departing in 2009.

-Averill traveled to Canada early to record vocals for "Indoctrine", the debut album from Blood Revolt with Vermin and J. Read (Axis of Advance, Conqueror).
+Averill traveled to Canada early to record vocals for Indoctrine, the debut album from Blood Revolt with Vermin and J. Read (Axis of Advance, Conqueror).
 The album was released by Profound Lore and Invictus in late 2010.

-He also fronts Twilight of the Gods, a supergroup, originally intended as a live-only Bathory tribute, that includes drummer Nicholas Barker (ex-Cradle of Filth, ex-Dimmu Borgir, ex-Testament, ex-Exodus), guitarist Rune Eriksen (Aura Noir, ex-Mayhem), guitarist Patrik Lindgren (Thyrfing), and bassist Frode Glesnes (Einherjer).
+He also fronts Twilight of the Gods, a supergroup, originally intended as a live-only Bathory tribute, that includes drummer Nick Barker (ex-Cradle of Filth, ex-Dimmu Borgir, ex-Testament, ex-Exodus), guitarist Rune Eriksen (Aura Noir, ex-Mayhem), guitarist Patrik Lindgren (Thyrfing), and bassist Frode Glesnes (Einherjer).
 The band released its debut, Fire on the Mountain, on 27 September 2013 on Season of Mist.

 Averill also contributes to other aspects of the music industry.
-In 2008, he received a Journalism degree from Dublin City University and is a staff writer for Zero Tolerance magazine.
+In 2008, he received a journalism degree from Dublin City University and is a staff writer for Zero Tolerance magazine.
 In 2010, he started working as an A&R representative for Metal Blade Records and formed the Poison Tongue Records imprint.